parkersruth/parkersruth.github.io/content/_index.md

 ---

 I'm a Stanford Computer Science PhD student working in the intersection of computing, engineering, and medicine.
 I'm currently designing sensors and algorithms to measure digital biomarkers of neuromuscular and cardiovascular health.
-I am fortunate to be advised by [James Landay](https://www.landay.org/) and collaborate with [Scott Delp](https://nmbl.stanford.edu/people/scott-delp/) in biomechanics, [Todd Coleman](https://engineering.stanford.edu/people/todd-coleman) in bioengineering, [Alison Marsden](https://cbcl.stanford.edu/people/alison-marsden) in pediatric cardiology, [Jeremy Dahl](https://med.stanford.edu/profiles/jeremy-dahl) in radiology, and [Emily Fox](https://statistics.stanford.edu/people/emily-b-fox) in statistics.
+I am fortunate to be advised by [James Landay](https://www.landay.org/) and collaborate with [Scott Delp](https://nmbl.stanford.edu/people/scott-delp/) in biomechanics, [Todd Coleman](https://engineering.stanford.edu/people/todd-coleman) in bioengineering, [Alison Marsden](https://cbcl.stanford.edu/people/alison-marsden) in cardiology, [Jeremy Dahl](https://med.stanford.edu/profiles/jeremy-dahl) in radiology, and [Emily Fox](https://statistics.stanford.edu/people/emily-b-fox) in statistics.

 I earned undergraduate degrees in bioengineering and computer engineering from the University of Washington in Seattle.
 As a member of the UbiComp Lab advised by [Shwetak Patel](https://ubicomplab.cs.washington.edu/members/), I explored applications of computing tools to improve the quality and accessibility of healthcare, including mobile health, wearables, and population health.

-I'm honored to be named an NSF Graduate Research Fellow, Hertz Fellowship Finalist, and Goldwater Scholar.
+I'm honored to be named an NIH F31 Predoctoral Fellow, NSF Graduate Research Fellow, Hertz Fellowship Finalist, and Goldwater Scholar.

 I will graduate with my PhD in 2027.